richardstolen/Noroff-Frontend-Assignment-1/README.md

 ### Local

-1. Clone, fork or download the repository as a zip and run the project using the live server extension in VS Code.
+1. Fork or download the repository as a zip and run the project using the live server extension in VS Code.

 ### Visit deployed page